 But also don't neglect spending $40,000 on a machine if it could enable $30,000 additional profit next month!

 Lastly don't extrapolate your time savings or new throughput from a project at one workstation onto your whole factory.
-What do I mean by that?

 I've seen all of these mistakes and would love to help area companies avoid them, for the good of all manufacturers throughout Cleveland and across Northeast Ohio.